 Do you ever make exceptions for the age requirement?

-If a child turns 5 within a few weeks of the deadline, we will certainly evaluate him/her for admission to the program, and make a determination from there, but generally we try to adhere to the age restriction, as experience has shown us that students within this parameter are the most successful, both academically and socially.
+If a child turns 5 within a few weeks of the deadline, we will certainly evaluate him/her for admission to the program and make a determination from there.
+Generally, though, we try to adhere to the age restriction, as experience has shown us that students within this parameter are the most successful, both academically and socially.

 What are your class sizes?